fbpx

 In other words, subjecting yourself to the infrared rays in your sauna mimics a mild cardio workout, which is an excellent way to improve your heart health.

 Yes, you can use most Sunlighten saunas outdoors (including the mPulse) if you pick the appropriate wood finish (eucalyptus).
 The basswood finish isn’t meant to be used outdoors and doing so might void your warranty.
-Regardless of what sauna you choose, make sure you also get the Sunlighten Sauna Cover that fits your sauna to keep it protected from the elements (and to keep your warranty valid).

 While your sensitivity to heat might be different than mine, I’d say the Sunlighten mPulse gets hot enough to deliver the maximum possible benefits.
 I’m soaked in sweat every time I step out of our mPulse.

 No, because doing so might void your warranty.
-Also, make sure to get Sunlighten’s Sauna Cover if you plan on using your sauna outdoors.
+Also, make sure to get Sunlighten’s sauna cover if you plan on using your sauna outdoors.

 Based on the benefits you want to achieve, 30 to 45 minutes appears to be the sweet spot.
 If you’re new to sauna bathing, stay as long as you feel comfortable to allow your body to get used to the intense heat.

-As far as I’m concerned, there is no specific “ideal” time to use your Sunlighten sauna.
-I’m opportunistic and use our sauna whenever I have time.
 Generally, I enjoy sauna bathing after intense workouts to speed up muscle recovery, and in the late afternoon or evening to help relax and prepare my body for sleep.

 If you just want to get a good cardio workout and support your body’s detox pathways, you can use the sauna any time of the day.